-Seeds of Change: Energy Transitions in Singapore
+Seeds of Change: Responsible Energy Transition of Singapore

 Join us for a hands-on Three Horizons workshop—an interactive futures thinking experience that helps you make sense of how different visions of the future coexist, compete, and shape the pathways we take today.